iremkapucuoglu/p4b-website/content/en/what-is-goat.md

 layout = "left"
 padding_top = ""
 template = "card-block"
-text = "Geo Open Accessibility Tool, or simply GOAT, is an open-source web tool that is interactive, flexible, and practical for accessibility planning.
-Currently, GOAT is capable of modeling walking and cycling accessibility and designed to serve as a suitable instrument for easier, better, and more open transport and urban planning." video = ""
+text = "Geo Open Accessibility Tool, or simply GOAT, is an open-source web tool, that is interactive, flexible, and practical for accessibility planning.
+Currently, GOAT is capable of modeling walking and cycling accessibility and is designed to serve as a suitable instrument for easier, better, and more open transport and urban planning." video = ""
 [blocks.button]
 text = ""